 During your time at RCS, you should register with a local General Practitioner (GP) provided by the National Health Service (NHS).

 If you already live in the UK, you can access the NHS in the same way as you would in your home town.
 Prescriptions in Scotland are free for everyone.

 If you’re from outside the UK, you should familiarise yourself with the healthcare system in the UK.
 UKCISA gives detailed information about this.
 Please pay particular attention to the page on ‘Scotland’.

-Students from outside the UK (or Ireland) on courses of 6 months or more, starting in September 2021 or later, can access the NHS by paying the Immigration Health Surcharge as part of the Student route visa application.
-This costs £470 per year.
+If your programme or course will last six months or more, starting in September 2021 or later, then you can access the NHS by paying the Immigration Health Surcharge as part of the Student route visa application.
+This currently costs £470 per year.

-Students studying on a 6-month programme, who enter the UK on a Visitor visa are not eligible for NHS healthcare and must have adequate private health cover.
+Students studying on a six-month programme, who enter the UK on a Visitor visa, are not eligible for NHS healthcare.
+You must have adequate private health cover.

 The following treatment provided by the NHS is free of charge for everyone:

-Most Conservatoire students register with Dr Leslie and Partners (Drs Leslie, Ojo and Chetty) The address is Woodside Health & Care Centre, 891 Garscube Road, Glasgow, G20 7ER.
-Once you become a student at the Conservatoire you can register online.
+Most students of the Royal Conservatoire of Scotland register with Dr Leslie and Partners (Drs Leslie, Ojo and Chetty).
+Their address is Woodside Health & Care Centre, 891 Garscube Road, Glasgow, G20 7ER.
+Once you become a student at the Conservatoire, you can register with the GP practice online.

-The RCS works with the British Association for Performing Arts Medicine (BAPAM) , a charity giving medical advice to people working and studying in the performing arts.
+RCS works with the British Association for Performing Arts Medicine (BAPAM) — a charity giving medical advice to people working and studying in the performing arts.
 Most of the staff on our small register of private medical specialists are BAPAM clinicians.
-BAPAM offers free clinics, training and resources to performing arts students.